Timeline of the 2019–2020 Hong Kong protests (September 2020): The 12 detainees are denied lawyers; may be sentenced to prison for life

 It has been over 15 days since the arrest of the 12 Hong Kong pro-democracy activists, aged 16–30, and little is yet released by authorities.
 Hong Kong Police claimed to know little about the legal process or timeline.
 Carrie Lam said on September 1 that Hong Kong government would do its part to protect Hong Kong citizens, but if illegal activities occur in other judiciary region then of course Hong Kong cannot intervene.
 A Sha Tin district representative has initiated a White House petition pleading that Hong Kong government make sure these 12 detainees be released and returned ton Hong Kong, citing precarious human rights practices by the Chinese authorities and the scarcity of information.
 Netizens started a hashtag "#save12hkyouths" hoping to spread awareness of the black-box operation of Chinese government under the national security law in Hong Kong.
 It is now known that one of the arrestees was Andy Li (李宇軒), a member of the Hong Kong localist group "Hong Kong Story" who was also arrested on August 10, the day Jimmy Lai and Agnes Chow were arrested by Hong Kong Police citing the national security law.
 As of 6 September these 12 individuals were detained in Shenzhen's Yantian District Detention Center.
 Multiple Chinese lawyers representing the detainees' families have requested to meet with the detainees but were all declined by Chinese authorities on the ground of "relationship (with detainees) cannot be verified".
 One lawyer then visited the Yantian police station hoping to learn more.
-According to one police official it is highly probable that these individuals could be charged with "smuggling ring head" instead of the originally presumed "unlawful border crossing (into Chinese territories)", a lesser crime.
+According to one police official it is highly probable that these individuals could be charged with "smuggling ring head" instead of the originally presumed "unlawful border crossing (into mainland China)", a lesser crime.
 If convicted with smuggling-related charges these detainees could be sentenced to 2 years to life in prison.